 Darien Library, 1441 Post Road (at Hecker Avenue), Darien, Connecticut 06820.
 Phone: 203-655-1234

-Meetings are held on Saturdays at 2:00 pm, in the Community Room on the first floor.
+Meetings are held on Saturdays.
+Presentations start at 2:00 pm.
+Informal member discussion groups, when scheduled, start at 1:00 pm.
 Meetings are free and open to the public.

-Vice President-Programs Pete Kenyon welcomes ideas for future meetings.
+Vice President-Programs Len Christie welcomes ideas for future meetings.

 May 18, 2013.
 "Blogging Your Genealogy."
 Presented by Philip Hayes.
 Handout.

 March 16, 2013.
 "Cruising Long Island Sound—Tracing Its Early Families with a Regional View."
 Presented by Fred Hart.
-The program was fully illustrated, including maps, examples of migrations within the region, etc. Handouts: Some Resources for Long Island Sound Region Families; Political Affiliations of Towns in the Long Island Sound Region.
+Handouts: Some Resources for Long Island Sound Region Families; Political Affiliations of Towns in the Long Island Sound Region.

 January 26, 2013.
 "Military Records Research."
 Presented by Tony Lauriano.
 See summary on page 4 of the MGS Newsletter for March 2013.